lamhq/tech-notes/pages/devops/aws/20-big-data/9-opensearch.md

 ## Tips

 **OpenSearch ♥️ Logs**.
 If you're given a scenario on the exam that talks about creating a logging solution involving visualization of log file analytics or BI reports, there's a good chance OpenSearch will be included.

-Know that it is used as a managed analytics and visualization service.